dhruv423/CS1XA3/Project03/README.md

 ## Setting Up

 * Clone this repository by either downloading it or `git clone https://github.com/bhavsd1/CS1XA3.git` to your prefered location
-* Create a Python Virtual Environment by `python3 -m venv envirname` in the prefered location
+* Create a Python Virtual Environment by `python3 -m venv envirname` in the same location as repo
 * Go in the virtual environment `cd envirname` and start it up `source bin/activate`
 * Verify that you have the environment name in the front of the line in terminal
 * Navigate back `cd ..`